olin/clubs/charters/Taboo.md

 Taboo Club will need food for many of its events.
 The club also owns a collection of books used for events, which require a small amount of storage.
 The club also owns a small collection of rope.
 As new events are proposed, the club may need some funding for small purchases.

 ## Events and Activities
-We will hold somewhat regualr discussions of topics related to sexuality.
+We will hold somewhat regular discussions of topics related to sexuality.
 There will also be a few events throughout the year such as bringing in speakers to teach classes or a scavenger hunt.

 ## Amendment Procedure
 If the changes need to be made they must be approved by the president and at least 50% of any other officers who are part of the club at the time.